DataDog/pg_tracing/README.md

 pg_tracing.otel_naptime = 2000
 ```

-If an otel endpoint is defined, a background worker will be started and will send spans every $naptime using OTLP HTTP/JSON.
+If an otel endpoint is defined, a background worker will be started and will send spans every $naptime using the OTLP HTTP/JSON protocol.